ncatlab/nlab-content/pages/6984.md

 ## Definition

-Like any type constructor in type theory, a product type is specified by rules saying when we can introduce it as a type, how to construct terms of that type, how to use or "eliminate" terms of that type, and how to compute when we combine the constructors with the eliminators.
+Like any type constructor in [[type theory]] (see at [[natural deduction]]), a product type is specified by rules saying when we can introduce it as a type, how to construct terms of that type, how to use or "eliminate" terms of that type, and how to compute when we combine the constructors with the eliminators.

 There are actually two ways to present product types, as a [[negative type]] or as a [[positive type]].
-In both cases the rule for building product types is the same:
+In both cases the [[type formation rule]] is the following:

+$$
-$$ \frac{A\colon Type \qquad B\colon Type}{A\times B\colon Type} $$
+  \frac{A\colon Type \qquad B\colon Type}{A\times B\colon Type}
+$$

 but the constructors and eliminators may be different.

 ### As a negative type

-When presented negatively, primacy is given to the eliminators.
+When presented negatively, primacy is given to the [[term elimination rule|eliminators]].
 We specify that there are two ways to eliminate a term of type $A\times B$: by projecting out the first component, or by projecting out the second.

 $$ \frac{p \colon A\times B}{\pi_1 p\colon A} \qquad \frac{p\colon A\times B}{\pi_2 p\colon B}$$

-This then determines the form of the constructors: in order to construct a term of type $A\times B$, we have to specify what value that term should yield when all the eliminators are applied to it.
+This then determines the form of the [[term introduction rule|constructors]]: in order to construct a term of type $A\times B$, we have to specify what value that term should yield when all the eliminators are applied to it.
 In other words, we have to specify a pair of elements, one of $A$ (to be the value of $\pi_1 p$) and one of $B$ (to be the value of $\pi_2 p$).

 $$ \frac{a\colon A \qquad b\colon B}{(a,b)\colon A\times B} $$

-Finally, we have computation rules which say that the relationship between the constructors and the eliminators is as we hoped.
+Finally, we have [[computation rules]] which say that the relationship between the constructors and the eliminators is as we hoped.
 We always have [[beta reduction]] rules

 $$ \pi_1(a,b) \to_\beta a \qquad \pi_2(a,b) \to_\beta b $$